awsdocs/amazon-athena-user-guide/doc_source/types-of-updates.md

 # Types of updates<a name="types-of-updates"></a>

-Here are the types of updates that a table's schema can have\.
-We review each type of schema update and specify which data formats allow you to have them in Athena\.
+This topic describes some of the changes that you can make to the schema in `CREATE TABLE` statements without actually altering your data\.
+We review each type of schema update and specify which data formats allow them in Athena\.
+To update a schema, you can in some cases use an `ALTER TABLE` command, but in other cases you do not actually modify an existing table\.
+Instead, you create a table with a new name that modifies the schema that you used in your original `CREATE TABLE` statement\.
 + [Adding columns at the beginning or in the middle of the table](#updates-add-columns-beginning-middle-of-table)
 + [Adding columns at the end of the table](#updates-add-columns-end-of-table)
 + [Removing columns](#updates-removing-columns)